Nikodemek18/EIPs/EIPS/eip-compliance-token.md

 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->

 The problem of compliance across the cryptocurrency landscape is well-known.
-Traditional financial institutions have rigorous checks and balances as well as extensive reporting to maintain legal compatibility.
-Crypto, on the other hand, has generally been lacking the formalized oversight necessary to spur such regulation.
+Traditional financial institutions have rigorous checks and balances as well as extensive reporting to maintain legal compatibility (and reduce assumed risk).
+Crypto, on the other hand, has so far been lacking much of the formalized oversight necessary to spur such regulation.

 When transactions are deemed fradulent or otherwise illegal (money laundering, etc), mechanisms must be in place to allow authorities to locate the involved parties.
-Furthermore, some degree transaction data must be reported to authorities to assist them in locating such behavior.
+Furthermore, some degree of transaction data must be regularly sent to authorities to assist them in locating such behavior.
 These requirements blossom into a fragmented landscape of rules and restrictions that vary by country and industry.
-Combined with the relative difficulty in proving a digital actor is a who they claim to be, this represents a significant burden of effort for any organization who wishes to innovate in the financial world.
+Combined with the relative difficulty in proving that a digital actor is a who they claim to be, this represents a significant burden of effort for any organization who wishes to innovate in the financial world.

-As cryptocurrency innovation accelerates, straightforward solutions to compliance are necessary to support it.
+As cryptocurrency innovation accelerates, straightforward solutions to this compliance maze will become increasingly important.
 Developers (both dApp and otherwise) need the ability to achieve a confident degree of compliance, and together should not have to collectively duplicate the effort required to achieve this.